AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        A := "World";
     end;

-Also, while you of course change elements in the array, you cannot change its size after it has been initialized, so this is also illegal:
+Also, while you of course can change the values of elements in an array, you cannot change the array's bounds (and therefore its size) after it has been initialized.
+So this is also illegal:

 .. code-block:: ada
     :class: ada-nocheck